M. Eugene Lysinger, Jr.

 While at LLU, he founded and conducted the Schola Cantorum in 1971, the first of several choirs he would start and conduct.
 These included the Nova Schola Cantorum in 1977 at Loma Linda; and Columbia Chamber Ensembles, Inc. in 1978 and a still active madrigal ensemble at Portland State University in 1982, both in Oregon.
 While living in the Portland area, he also co-founded the Sunnyside Seventh-day Adventist Church Choir in 1983, and founded the Portland Oratorio Society and Eastwind ensemble in 1984 and 1985, respectively.

 Lysinger taught music at San Fernando Valley Adventist Academy in California from 1977-1978, at Portland State University from 1980-1982, and at Lower Columbia College from 1982-1984.
-He has been a lifetime member of the American Choral Directors Association.
-He resided in Phoenix, Arizona, from 2004 to 2007 and now lives in Glendale, Arizona.
+He was a lifetime member of the American Choral Directors Association.
+He resided in Phoenix, Arizona, from 2004 to 2007 and was living in Glendale, Arizona, when he died on November 30, 2022, at age 79.